Vonvikken/svg-maps/README.md

 Finally, rename the file `out.geojson` into the nation name in lowercase (e.g. `san marino.geojson` for San Marino) and move it to the subdirectory `states`.
 You can change the file names by editing the file [state.rb](lib/svg_maps_italy/state.rb).

+## Installation

+To manually build the gem, run the following script:

+    $ ./build_gem.sh

+To install it in your system, execute:

+    $ gem install svg_maps_italy-<version>.gem

 ## Usage
 This script runs from command line, with the executable `create_maps`.
 The generated maps are put